Critical Infrastructure Projects

 Corporate Data Center - Research Triangle Park, NC

 A ten-month design, build, and commission of a new corporate primary data center in adaptive reuse space within Biogen’s laboratory and processing facility.
 AEI recommend the retrofit of a structurally robust wet lab in proximity to central plant power and cooling sources.
-The maintainable, fault-tolerant 1MW data center uses an ultra-high-density, in-rack closed cooling system with 2N in-row power distribution accommodating 550 w/sf within the compact-footprint white space.
+The maintainable, fault-tolerant 1MW data center uses an ultra-high-density, in-rack closed cooling system with 2N in-row power distribution accommodating 550 w/sq. ft within the compact-footprint white space.

 Critical Electrical Infrastructure Upgrade - Research Triangle Park, NC